fz172/fanfly/_posts/2025-08-09-dashboard_and_panel.md

 Then I put the dashboard on top of the front skin.
 The fitting was a little difficult as a single person job, but wasn't too bad.

 One tricky part was connecting the air vent when the dashboard was going in.
 The. space wasn't really big.
-Fortunately I'm pretty skinny, I wiggled my hand quite a bit and finaly secured the air vents using some zebra clamps.
+Fortunately I'm pretty skinny, I wiggled my hand quite a bit and finally secured the air vents using some zebra clamps.

 #### Instrument panel

 After the dashboard was in place, I proceeded to connect wires.
-So far I stil have a few loose wires: airmaster controller, the fuel pump power, heater related stuff.
+So far I still have a few loose wires: airmaster controller, the fuel pump power, heater related stuff.

 I conducted a power on test after the wires were connected.
 Unfortunately the screen did not turn on.
 I fell into panic and started to shoot emails to MWPB for help.
 This process went back and forth for 3+ hours.
 And at last I realized I simply forgot to turn on avionics switch...